 On arrival in the centre of Innsbruck, walk to your hotel which is ideally located to explore the sites of this lively town.
 You will have a welcome briefing and bike fitting.
 For the rest of the day, we recommend visiting Innsbruck’s famous old town with its City Tower and its “Golden Roof”.

-Cycle through the Dürer town Klausen along the Eisack River to Waidbruck (view of Castle Trostburg).
+Cycle through the Dürer town Klausen along the Eisack River to Waidbruck (with a view of Trostburg Castle).
 Here, the valley gets narrower and leads into the Bolzano basin.
-The city where two cultures meet is awaiting its visitors with many attractions (Archaeological Museum with Ötzi, the Iceman – free admission with Brixen Card on day of arrival).
+The city where two cultures meet is awaiting you with many attractions (including the Archaeological Museum with Ötzi, the Iceman – free admission with Brixen Card on day of arrival).
+Overnight Bolzano.

-Today you pedal through numerous orchards and vineyards in the area of the South Tyrolean wine route, past many castles and ruins, to the wine village of Eppan, and further to Lake Caldaro.
+Today you pedal through numerous orchards and vineyards in the area of the South Tyrolean wine route.
+Passing many castles and ruins, as you cycle to the wine village of Eppan, and then further to Lake Caldaro.
 Tonight you overnight in the cosy wine town of Auer.

 The cycle route today will take you primarily on a beautiful bike path along the Adige River and partially through beautiful orchards to Salurn, where the German speaking South Tyrol ends.
-The dam pathways lead to Trento with its lovely old town.
+The dam pathways lead to Trento with its lovely old town and where you will stay overnight.

-The Adige valley is getting narrower and narrower and the mountain ranges on which, for many centuries impressive castles guarded over, one of the most important trade routes are coming closer and closer.
+As thee Adige valley gets narrower and narrower you get closer and closer to one of the most important historical trade routes.
+As you cycle you can admire the mountain ranges, which were once lined with impressive castles.
 We recommend a visit to Rovereto and the city of Mozart, Ala.
 Continue on the bike path to Rivalta or Ala and your overnight accommodation.

 The trip concludes today after breakfast.